Shania Robba

-Shania Caroline Robba (born 19 December 2001) is a Gibraltarian footballer who plays for Lions Gibraltar the Gibraltar women's national team as a striker.
+Shania Caroline Robba (born 19 December 2001) is a Gibraltarian footballer who plays for Linense FCB the Gibraltar women's national team as a striker.

 Club career

-Robba began her career at the women's team of Lincoln Red Imps, playing with the boys' team at first until she stepped up to senior football at the age of 14.
+Robba began her career at the women's team of Lincoln Red Imps, playing with the boys' team at first until she stepped up to senior women's football at the age of 14.
 In 2018 and 2019, she attended trials at Everton, FC Twente and Liverpool alongside Red Imps teammate Tiffany Viagas.
 When Lincoln folded their women's team in 2020, Robba signed for Lions Gibraltar for the 2020–21 season, before heading off to Loughborough University that summer.
 In 2021 she appeared in the second season of the BT Sport series Ultimate Goal.
-She remains registered with Lions, making her first appearance of the 2021–22 season on 15 December 2021.
+She remained registered with Lions, making her first appearance of the 2021–22 season on 15 December 2021.

 International career

 Having represented the Gibraltar U16s in two development tournaments in Malta in 2018 and 2019, Robba made her senior debut for Gibraltar on 24 June 2021 in a 1–4 friendly away loss to Liechtenstein, scoring Gibraltar's first ever goal in a FIFA-sanctioned match in the process.